Huang Xing: Attempted uprisings

-In 1907 Huang secretly returned to China and traveled to Hanoi in French Indochina in order to participate in numerous revolts, including the Qinzhou Uprising, Fangcheng Uprising, and Zhen Nanguan Uprising.
+In 1907, Huang secretly returned to China and traveled to Hanoi in French Indochina in order to participate in numerous revolts, including the Qinzhou Uprising, Fangcheng Uprising, and Zhen Nanguan Uprising.
 All of the revolts that Huang actively took part in failed due to lack of sufficient resources.
 In the autumn of 1909, Huang was commissioned by Sun Yat-sen to establish the South Branch of the Tongmenghui, and to prepare the Party for a planned military uprising from Guangzhou.
 In the spring of 1909, Huang led another uprising, but this revolt also failed.
 In October 1909, Huang presided over an assembly with Sun Yat-sen in the British colony of Penang (now part of Malaysia).
 The assembly decided to concentrate human and financial resources to stage further uprisings in Guangzhou.

 In the spring of 1911, Huang established the Department of the Guangzhou Uprising in Hong Kong, and became the Department's minister.
 On April 27, Huang launched the Huanghuagang Uprising in Guangzhou, and led hundreds of people in an attempt to capture the viceroy of Guangdong and Guangxi.
 Huang and his followers failed to capture the viceroy, who climbed over a wall in order to escape them.
-During the skirmish, Huang sustained serious injuries and sustained a gunshot wound to his hand, resulting in losing two of his fingers.
+During the skirmish, Huang sustained serious injuries and sustained a gunshot wound to his hand, losing two of his fingers.
 The Huanghuagang Uprising turned out to be the last unsuccessful revolt before the Wuchang Uprising, that ultimately succeeded in overthrowing the Qing Dynasty by the end of 1911.

 Following the Wuchang Uprising in October 1911, Huang Xing traveled from Shanghai to Wuchang and commanded the revolutionary forces in the Battle of Yangxia against Qing loyalist forces of Yuan Shikai.